chiperific/promistasks/README.md

 # Google Tasks API Extension for Family Promise GR

 # To do:
-1.1 WHY do I keep loosing my refresh_token?
-1.2 rescue from errors in TasksClient and TasklistsClient 1.3 rescue from returned errors in SyncUserWithApiJob

 2. Write system tests:
   - tasks#public
   - tasks#index